Post-clustering Inference under Dependence: Abstract

 \section{Abstract}

-Recent work by Gao \textit{et al.}~\cite{Gao} has laid the foundations for post-clustering inference.
-For the first time, the authors established a theoretical framework allowing to test for differences between means of estimated clusters.
+Recent work by Gao \textit{et al.}~\cite{Gao} has laid the foundations for post-clustering inference, establishing a theoretical framework allowing to test for differences between means of estimated clusters.
 Additionally, they studied the estimation of unknown parameters while controlling the selective type I error.
-However, their theory was developed for independent observations identically distributed as $p$-dimensional Gaussian variables with a spherical covariance matrix.
+However, their theory was developed for independent observations identically distributed as $p$-dimensional Gaussian variables, where the parameter estimation could only be performed for spherical covariance matrices.
 Here, we aim at extending this framework to a more convenient scenario for practical applications, where arbitrary dependence structures between observations and features are allowed.
-We show that a $p$-value for post-clustering inference under general dependency can be defined, and we assess the theoretical conditions allowing the compatible estimation of a covariance matrix.
+We establish sufficient conditions for extending the setting presented in~\cite{Gao} to the general dependence framework.
+Moreover, we assess theoretical conditions allowing the compatible estimation of a covariance matrix.
 The theory is developed for hierarchical agglomerative clustering algorithms with several types of linkages, and for the $k$-means algorithm.
 We illustrate our method with synthetic data and real data of protein structures.